All People of Conscience…

 Educate yourselves and people around you about the situation.

-Organize prayers, vigils, and workshops in your localities (school campus, public libraries, Friday prayers, mosques and community centers, embassies and press clubs).
+Organize prayers, vigils, and workshops in your localities - school, campus, public libraries, Friday prayers, mosques and community centers, embassies and press clubs.
 Prepare large posters with images and concise information.

 Write op-ed columns and letters to your local and national newspapers with an informed perspective.
 Also write to your governments and local and international human rights groups.
 Hold poster and letter writing sessions in your communities.

 Generate emergency funds in your localities through donation and public service.
-Establish these funds as part of a regular project (with a target amount to be generated each year) to help victims of oppression in various parts of Pakistan and elsewhere.
+Establish these funds as part of a regular project (with a target amount to be generated each year) to help the victims of oppression in various parts of Pakistan and elsewhere.

 As you help these victims with basic humanitarian aid (food, medicine, shelter), also empower them for the longer term by establishing and supporting sustainable development projects, relating to education, health, media/communications, micro-financing, and community building.